Disclaimer

 Different types of SCDs address varying historization needs:

 - SCD Type 1: Overwrites old values, retaining only the latest state (no history maintained).
+Only one current row remains per

-- SCD Type 2: Stores history using
+; - SCD Type 2: Stores history using

 start_date